python-control/python-control/doc/develop.rst

 Reference Manual
 ----------------

-The reference manual should provide a fairly comprehensive description of every class, function and configuration variable in the package.
+The Reference Manual should provide a fairly comprehensive description of every class, function, and configuration variable in the package.
+All primary functions and classes bust be included here, since the Reference Manual generates the stub files used by Sphinx.

 Modules and subpackages
 -----------------------

-When documenting (independent) modules and subpackages (refered to here collectively as modules), use the following guidelines for
+When documenting (independent) modules and subpackages (refereed to here collectively as modules), use the following guidelines for
-documentatation:
+documentation:

 * In module docstrings, refer to module functions and classes without including the module prefix.
 This will let Sphinx set up the links